Filming Wildcats In Kenya

 Maasai Mara National Reserve

-Masai Mara is one of the popular and commonly known reserve of Kenya.
+Masai Mara is one of the popular and commonly known reserves of Kenya.
 The reserve is a treasure of wildlife and has played a big role in the tourism industry of the country.
 The wildlife found here is in big numbers and in variety.
-The park has about 95 mammal species, 400 bird species and a good number of amphibians.
+The park has about 95 mammal species, 400 bird species, and a good number of amphibians.
 The mara is also popular for the annual wildebeest migration that happens in July.
 The animals cross over from Serengeti in search of fresh pastures and then cross back in October.
-The big five are present in the mara and many more animals that include hippos, waterbucks, cheetah, hyenas, lions, crocodiles, warthogs, foxes, jackals, elephants, reedbuck, leopards, and zebras.
+The big five are present in the mara and many more animals include hippos, waterbucks, cheetahs, hyenas, lions, crocodiles, warthogs, foxes, jackals, elephants, reedbuck, leopards, and zebras.
 The communities surrounding the mara are also great to film.
 The communities act as dispersal areas for the wildlife.